Tourists Stuck On The London Eye Finally Return To Land After 'Terror Attack'

 A post shared by Official London Eye (@londoneye) on

-A Spanish tourist who goes by the account name of Hersio on Twitter says that just before getting on The London Eye, he walked across the Westminster Bridge where many people were injured.
+A Spanish tourist who goes by the account name of Hersio on Twitter said that just before getting on The London Eye, he walked across the Westminster Bridge where many people were injured.

 “I think we’re still here for safety, we still do not know when we’ll be down.
 We were up and suddenly we see a lot of police and ambulances arrive, everything has happened very fast.”

-But after the two hour mark, just after rush hour, the management of The London Eye started letting people disembark, and then leading them to the Sea Life Centre, says CTV News.
+But after the two-hour mark, just after rush hour, the management of The London Eye started letting people disembark, and then led them to the Sea Life Centre, said CTV News.
 The official Twitter account of The London Eye kept in touch on Twitter throughout the terror event.
-They tweeted to confirm that they were restarting the ferris wheel, and letting guests disembark.
+They tweeted to confirm that they were restarting the Ferris wheel and letting guests disembark.

 “We can confirm that guests are now disembarking the London Eye.”